This post may contain affiliate links. Please see our disclosure policy.

 Not much is needed for this slow cooked pork shoulder, but here are some highlights of the necessary ingredients.

-Step 2: Add pork shoulder.
-Pat it dry with paper towels and add the pork shoulder roast to the crock pot on top of the garlic and shallots.
+• Step 2: Pat pork shoulder dry with paper towels and add the pork shoulder roast to the crock pot on top of the garlic and shallots.
 If your pork shoulder is wrapped in netting, feel free to remove it.
 Sometimes lying flat can help everything cook more quickly.
-(Picture 1)

-Step 3: Mix the seasoning.
-Mix together the seasonings and pat on top of the pork shoulder, making sure it's evenly coated.
+• Step 3: Mix together the seasonings and pat on top of the pork shoulder, making sure it’s evenly coated.

 Storage and Freezing